percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/manual.rst

    xbcloud/xbcloud
    how_xtrabackup_works

-|Percona XtraBackup| is a set of following tools:
+|Percona XtraBackup| is a set of the following tools:

 :doc:`innobackupex <innobackupex/innobackupex_script>`
     |innobackupex| is the symlink for |xtrabackup|. |innobackupex| still